About the Holsteiner Verband

 -

-Election of the breeding district board (chairperson, deputy chairperson, secretary and treasurer)
+Election of the breeding district board (president, vice president, secretary and treasurer)

 -